Symphony No. 13 (Glass): History

+Premiere

-The piece's world premiere was on March 20, 2022, 8 PM, at Roy Thomson Hall, Toronto.
-The work debuted in the United States, alongside with a performance of Yurii Shevchenko's We Do Exist, at Carnegie Hall, Manhattan, New York City on April 5, 2022, at 8 PM.
+The piece's world premiere was on March 20, 2022, 8 PM, at Roy Thomson Hall, Toronto; it was performed with Shostakovich's 9th and Korngold’s Violin Concerto.
+The work debuted in the United States, alongside a performance of Yurii Shevchenko's We Do Exist, at Carnegie Hall, Manhattan, New York City on April 5, 2022, at 8 PM.
+The piece completed its premiere tour with two performances on April 13 and April 14, 2022, in Southam Hall, Ottawa.

+Instrumentation

+The piece was orchestrated for: two flutes (the second player doubling the piccolo) two oboes, two clarinets in B♭ (the second doubling the bass clarinet) two bassoons, four horns in F, three trumpets in C, two trombones, bass trombone, tuba, timpani, two percussion players (using the triangle, tambourine, suspended cymbal, tam-tam, woodblock, three bongos, snare drum, tenor drum, and bass drum), harp, and string orchestra.